 Examples of what elements you can test:

 When you split test email campaigns, the subject line is always a good place to start.
-You can experiment with capital letters, emojis, questions, shorter or longer sentences.
+You can experiment with capital letters, emojis, questions, and shorter or longer sentences.
 This helps to establish how your email open rate is affected.

 Imagery is a really subconscious area and the images that you choose definitely have an impact on your readers’ responses.
 Testing different types of images is always a good way to see what content your readers are attracted to and engage with the most.
 Try testing differences such as image size, people vs non-people, bold or pale colour palettes and humour.

 Your brand messaging and the information that you share all make an impression on your audience.
-Without wandering too far from your company voice, you can experiment with altering your choice of language, colloquialisms and tone of voice to see if it increases your click through rates.
+Without wandering too far from your company voice, you can experiment with altering your choice of language, colloquialisms and tone of voice to see if it increases your click-through rates.

-1- Location:The location of a CTA can make a big difference on click-through rates.
+1- Location:The location of a CTA can make a big difference in click-through rates.
 If people don't scroll down to the end of your email, they might miss it.
 So, why not try it out in different places to see what kind of change that makes.

 2- Images: Experiment using image CTA’s instead of just a button with text.
 Images are likely to attract more people and may encourage them to click through.

-3- Wording: Experiment changing up the text on your CTAs.
+3- Wording: Experiment with changing up the text on your CTAs.
 “BUY NOW” may work for some communication, but for prospects who aren’t at that stage of the buyer’s journey, you may have more luck with “BROWSE MORE”.
 Your audience can tell you what works best for them, and the stats will show this after you send the email.

 Now that you know the right way to split test email campaigns, it can be an effective strategy to help you win more opens, clicks, leads, and ultimately sales.